onlime/laravel-sql-reporter/README.md

 All changes are listed in [CHANGELOG](CHANGELOG.md)

+## Caveats

+- If your application crashes, this package will not log any queries, as logging is only triggered at the end.
+As alternative, you could use [mnabialek/laravel-sql-logger](https://github.com/mnabialek/laravel-sql-logger) which triggers sql logging on each query execution.
+- It's currently not possible to log slow queries into a separate logfile.
+I wanted to keep that package simpel.

 ## Todo

+- [ ] Improve unit testing to reach 100% coverage
 - [ ] Add browser type information to log headers, using hisorange/browser-detect
+- [ ] Support for Lumen

 ## License